lxj616/rebrickr/README.md

       * New feature: SNOT (studs not on top) functionality
       * Add support for texture maps transferring to materials
       * Add support for smoke animations
-      * Add cacheing for brick bmeshes
       * Add "Bricks and Plates" option for merging stacked plates into bricks where possible
       * Add eyedropper for source/custom object selection
       * Write override for 'object.move_to_layer' that moves all frames from animation to another layer
+      * Add auto-updater
+      * Add cacheing for brick bmeshes created by the Brick class 'new_mesh' function
+      * Add cacheing for brick matrix created for each cmlist index
   * Known bugs:
       * When source is dirty (mesh edited to change location of center of mass) for split Brick Model with rotation applied after it's Brickified, the model shifts slightly to the side.